hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/hopper_hardware.rst

 Access is available for faculty, students (master's projects under faculty supervision), and researchers of the AUHA.
 The cluster is integrated in the VSC network but runs an older version of the standard VSC software setup.
-It also available to all
+It is also available to all
 VSC users, though we appreciate that you contact the UAntwerp support team so that we know why you want to use the cluster.